 We spent a sunny summer Connecticut day walking around New Haven paying visit to campus, to Mory's with a stop at Frank Pepe's along the way.
 After lunch we made our way to the Yale Golf Course to play 18.
 It was the first time John, Alex and myself been able to play golf together and it's still remarkable to me how great the game is at forging friendships.

 Over the past seven years Holderness & Bourne has quietly developed into a beloved brand for those who care about quality, fit and the importance of classic style.
 The collection is well structured and everything works together.
 This cohesiveness makes it easy to dress well on the course.
 The other unique factor I notice, as someone who loves classic clothing, is how well H&B incorporates menswear details into the line.
 The sturdy collar on the polo shirts looks good and differentiates H&B from other golf polos.
-Modeled after the traditional shirtmakers on Jermyn Street, the structure of the collar stands up when under a sweater or jacket and just looks better than floppy collars which you see everywhere.
+Modeled after the traditional Jermyn Street shirt-makers, the structure of the collar stands up when under a sweater or jacket and just looks better than floppy collars which you see everywhere.

 The intersection of menswear and golf clothing is a welcome development for people who don't want to deviate far from their traditional wardrobe.
 What H&B has created is a smart evolution of golf clothing — pushing it back into the zone of menswear while incorporating subtle performance when needed.